instadw/instadwell-blog/_posts/2026-6-02-pg-near-dit-university-dehradun-upes-uttaranchal.md

 For DIT University students, [Semarang House](https://instadwell.com/properties/2732-semarang-house) at Rs.
 10,999 (boys) is the strongest entry-level option with meals included.
 [Jinan House](https://instadwell.com/properties/2734-jinan-house) at Rs.
 16,299 (boys) is the premium pick if you want meals, laundry, Wi-Fi, and an attached washroom in the same property.
 For girls near DIT, [Manila House](https://instadwell.com/properties/2740-manila-house) and [Yangon House](https://instadwell.com/properties/2736-yangon-house) both include meals and security as standard.

+Single room PG near DIT University Dehradun is available at Jinan House and Koh Samui House for students who want privacy over a shared setup.
+For a PG near DIT University Dehradun for male, Semarang House and Koh Samui House are the two most-booked boys' options; for a PG room near DIT University Dehradun with more space, Jinan House offers a larger cupboard and attached washroom.

 ---

 ## PG near UPES Dehradun {#pg-near-upes-dehradun}